mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 related: true
 ---

 I love code reviews.
 They are my favorite part of working with other developers.
-Unfortunately, there are not many books or articles about how to do code reviews well.
-The articles that do exist tend to be wrongheaded, based on the premise that code reviews ae a way of finding bugs.
+Unfortunately, most of the articles about code reviews focus solely on the easy part of code reviews: finding bugs.

-TODO: Is it that code reviews aren't about finding bugs or is it that articles are focusing on the wrong thing?
+I can only assume these articles were written in the future, where your teammates are robots.
+In that world, your teammates send you code that they believe is high quality, and you give them a long list of reasons why it's not.
+This list warms their cold, robot hearts, as it brings them one step closer to eliminating the need for you as the sole human on the team.

-It's wonderful to identify bugs as early as possible, but **code reviews are not about finding bugs**.
-At its heart, source code is a way of expressing ideas to other developers (TODO: rewrite).
-When you review code, you are assessing how well it expresses its ideas to you.
-If you approach your code reviews as a way of catching the most bugs, you're missing out on most of the value.
-As the code reviewer, you not there to catch them out on errors; you're there to help them make their code excellent.
+If, however, you work on a development team composed of humans, code reviews are more complicated than simply finding flaws in your co-workers' code and dutifully reporting them. and you want to improve your code review skills when reviewing their code, this article is for you.
+I'll discuss practical techniques for improving the code review process.
+Some of these are mechanical, such.
+Some of these are more touchy-feely, like delivering tough criticism in a way that minimizes tension between you and your teammate.

-A lot of articles appear to be written in the future where your co-workers are robots and pointing out errors warms their cold robot hearts.
+In this world, you design your code reviews to maximize the number of "defects" you identify through code review.
+That's A lot of articles appear to be written in the future where your co-workers are robots and pointing out errors warms their cold robot hearts.
 It would be just as ridiculous to read a guide to a healthy marriage that's all about how to identify your spouse's flaws.

 In this article, I'll discuss some techniques for reviewing in a way that takes into account the fact that you're all humans.